Originally published December 2024 · Updated February 2026 with more travel tips.

 - Dramamine (if prone to seasickness)

-FAQ: Everything You Need to Know About Bonaire
+Bonaire FAQ: Everything You Need to Know Before You Go

 What is the best month to visit Bonaire?